mathieuprog/solid-compose/README.md

 ### `ColorSchemeProvider` props

-* storage: data source from where the color scheme is retrieved.
+* `storage`: data source from where the color scheme is retrieved.
 Built-in storages:
-  * signalStorage: retrieves the color scheme from a signal.
+  * `ColorSchemeStorage.signalStorage`: retrieves the color scheme from a signal.
-  * localStorage: retrieves the color scheme from local storage.
+  * `ColorSchemeStorage.localStorage`: retrieves the color scheme from local storage.
-  * mediaQuery: retrieve the color scheme from the media query, setter throws an error.
+  * `ColorSchemeStorage.mediaQuery`: retrieve the color scheme from the media query, setter throws an error.
-  * queryString: retrieves the color scheme from the URL's query parameter `color-scheme`.
+  * `ColorSchemeStorage.queryString`: retrieves the color scheme from the URL's query parameter `color-scheme`.

+  You may also pass a signal if you want to manage the color scheme via external state.

-* defaultScheme: the default color scheme to be used if non is found.
+* `defaultScheme`: the default color scheme to be used if non is found.
 Ignored for the mediaQuery strategy.
   If `defaultScheme` has not been specified, the default color scheme from the [system or user agent](https://developer.mozilla.org/docs/Web/CSS/@media/prefers-color-scheme) is used.

 ### Custom storage strategy